 Applications are reviewed on a rolling basis.
 The cohort is intentionally limited and fills each year.

-If you are ready to move beyond legal advice and contribute at the business level, this program is your next step.
+If you are ready to move beyond legal advice and become a more influential business leader, this program is your next step.

 “The program helped me get to where I am today.
 I undertook the program to bring my career to the next level, and I believe that the CIC.C designation... catapulted my transition to Volkswagen.”